Thursday, 30 May 2019

 These small, quadrupedal, insectivorous mammals strongly resemble rodents or opossums with their scaly tails, elongated snouts, and rather longish legs.

-They are considered "Living Fossils" as they have kept their distinctive morphology, not changing all that much in the past 30 million years.
-Elephant shew ought to have been named after rabbits.
-They move through the world like wee baby elephant-bunnies, snuffling and hopping about looking for tasty snacks.
+They live in the desert and temperate grasslands of southern Africa.
+The Elephant shrew is considered "Living Fossils" as their distinctive morphology has not changed all that much in the past 30 million years.
+They ought to have been named Elephant Bunny shrew.
+They move through the world like wee baby elephant-bunnies, snuffling on all fours and hopping about looking for tasty snacks.
+They have a preference for seeds, fruit, termites and berries.
+They know how to live well, taking a siesta each afternoon when the sun gets high in the sky.

 Friday, 17 May 2019